Batumelebi: Spinoff

+Repression

 During its existence, Newspaper Batumelebi has faced discrimination, political pressure, intimidation, and harassment from government-affiliated individuals and groups, both during the rule of the United National Movement and the Georgian Dream.

 In January 2025, one of the founders and a director of Batumelebi, Mzia Amaghlobeli, was detained on charges of "assaulting" a police officer during a protest in Batumi.
 This arrest has been widely perceived as part of a broader crackdown on independent media in Georgia.
 In response, embassies of 14 member countries of the Media Freedom Coalition issued a joint statement demanding her immediate release, expressing concern over the intimidation of journalists in Georgia.

 As of 4 February 2025, Amaglobeli has been on a hunger strike since her arrest.
 According to her, this is a protest against injustice.
 According to the Georgian Young Lawyers' Association, Mzia Amaghlobeli's life is in danger as of 27 January 2025.